 The #1 reason why startups fail is that they try to sell a product that nobody wants.
 Here’s a news flash: Just because you think you have an amazing product, doesn’t mean that there is a market for it.
 Accepting this reality early on will save you lots of trouble, time, money, and energy.

 How to avoid it then?
-The only way is to carefully listen to your market and tailor your product to what is needed there.
+The only way is to carefully listen to your market by doing market research first and tailor your product to what is needed there.
 Create a customer desire map.
 Research your potential customers as thoroughly as you can until you know what makes them tick.
 You should aim at discovering 3 deep feelings of customers towards a product, here are the feelings too look for: